 If you are growing chives in warmer areas, your plants will keep producing all year round as long as you feed them and occasionally divide the clumps.
 Giving the plants a trim now and then also helps keep them growing through the years.

-If you desire to increase the size of your patch, simply dig out a clump until it's free of the soil.
+Every two-3 years its best to divide chives otherwise they seem to get all lovey dovey and tangle and strangle each other in a solid sulking clump.
+Simply dig out a clump until it's free of the soil.
 You'll find multiple bulbs clumped together.
 Just separate them and plant each bulb separately or a small group of bulbs in a new spot.
 They'll soon begin to thrive on their own.

-Rub the first few thrips off with your fingers and you'll unually fix the problem, but if not give them an organic spray or use the garlic spray at: Organic Pest Control.
+Rub the first few thrips off with your fingers and you'll usually fix the problem, but if not give them an organic spray or use the garlic spray at: Organic Pest Control.

 Now you are an expert on growing chives, check out more herbs to grow: Growing Herbs